link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 }
 ```

-Here, we might ask *do users in different user namespaces can see the same process?*.
+A question might arise here: *Can users in different user namespaces see the same process?*
-Please acknowledge that different types of namespaces serve different purposes and **irrelevant mutually**.
+It's important to recognize that different types of namespaces serve distinct purposes and operate independently.
-Each namespace helps segregate an aspect, we can run a process in certain namespaces to isolate it.
+Each namespace type helps segregate a particular aspect of the system.
+A process can be run within specific combinations of namespaces to achieve desired isolation.

-For example, `Process 1` is put in:
+For example, `Process 1` could be placed in:

-- `User Namespace 1`: it can only see and manage users in this namespace
+- `User Namespace 1`: It can only see and manage users defined within this user namespace.
-- `Process Namespace 1`: it can only see processes in this namespace
+- `Process Namespace 1`: It can only see processes existing within this process namespace.

 ```d2
 OS {